hmdroh/burger/README.md

 # burger
-This project shows the use of express, express-handlebar, mysql and using routs.
+This project shows the use of express, express-handlebar, mysql, body-parser and using routs.

 Click [here](https://burger-app1.herokuapp.com/) to see the deployed version.